kanad13/data_modeling/200-industry_based_standards/10-tm_forum.md

-# TM Forum's Information Framework and Its Relationship to Data Modeling Techniques and Tools
+# TM Forum's Information Framework

 ## Introduction

-The TM Forum's Information Framework (SID, eTOM, and TAM) is a comprehensive set of standards and guidelines for the telecommunications industry.
-These components are closely related to the data modeling techniques and tools discussed in the other documents in this repository.
-Here's how they are co-related:
+- The TM Forum's Information Framework (SID, eTOM, and TAM) is a comprehensive set of standards and guidelines for the telecommunications industry.
+- These components are closely related to the data modeling [techniques](../100-data_modeling_techniques) and [tools](../120-data_modeling_tools) discussed in the other folders in this repository.
+- Here's how they are co-related:
   - **SID (Shared Information/Data Model):**
     - Primarily based on UML and entity-relationship concepts.
     - Uses a hierarchical information model that can be implemented in relational databases.
     - Often used for telecommunications data modeling that gets implemented in SQL databases.
   - **eTOM (Enhanced Telecom Operations Map):**
     - Provides a comprehensive business process framework.
     - Can be mapped to various data modeling techniques to ensure that data models support business processes effectively.
   - **TAM (Telecom Applications Map):**
     - Blueprints application alignment with business functions.
     - Ensures that data models are aligned with the applications that use them.
   - **Open Digital Architecture (ODA) and TM Forum Open APIs:**
     - Facilitate the integration and interoperability of different systems and applications.
     - Ensure that data models are compatible with industry standards and can be easily integrated with other systems.

-# In this Document
+## In this Document

 - **This document explains**
   - TM Forum's Information Framework components (SID, eTOM, and TAM)